 Kodak Anastigmat «Kodar» 1:6,3 f=10,5 cm Review

 The lens assembled in the Kodak shutter.
-Diaphragm has 10 blades.
+The diaphragm has 10 blades.
 The lens design has a front element focusing.
 On the first element barrel specified range focus from 1.5 m to infinity.

 I mount this lens on Nikon D3100 using focusing helicoid.